Master of Social Work

 All classes are held at Stockton’s Atlantic City campus.
 Practicum work must generally be done in the daytime during the work week.
 Additionally, a practicum seminar will be held every other week in the late afternoon hours on Wednesdays.

 The Program's area of specialized practice (concentration) is on preparing students for advanced-level practice with diverse individuals, families, and communities.
 It prepares graduates to understand diverse world views; to empower people to expand their capacities, resources, and opportunities; and to advocate for policies and services that address social conditions that limit the quality of life for people.
 All students are enrolled in this specialized practice.
-Some students may also choose to add an elective track in a) Leadership and Management by taking three elective courses covering leadership and management, supervision, and program planning and development, or b) Clinical Social Work by taking three elective courses covering topics in clinical social work.
+Some students may also choose to add an elective track in Clinical Social Work by taking three elective courses covering topics in clinical social work.

 Advanced Standing is an accelerated MSW program that enables students to complete their MSW degree in one year.